boidushya/blog.boidu.dev/blogs/intentional-design.md

 This isn't about being minimal for the sake of minimalism.
 It's about intentionality.
 When you introduce features just because you can, you dilute the experience.
 Every addition has a cost - cognitive load, visual clutter, maintenance burden.
 If it's not earning its place, it doesn't belong.

 Better Lyrics does fewer things, but it does them exceptionally well.
 Users don't have to learn a complex interface or navigate through features they'll never use.
-They just get, well, better lyrics.
+They just get, well, *better lyrics*.

 We've gotten reviews from people saying "there's no instructions for onboarding" and that's because there are none.
 And honestly?
 That makes us proud.